 Galway has always been a hub for everything craic and culture.
 The City of the Tribes has events happening all throughout the year but it is during the summer months we are just spoiled for choice.
 Below is a taste of what's on offer in Galway city - so if you're in the mood for an adventure, if you want to experience something different or even if you just want to distract the kids for a few hours - there's nearly always something on.

-The first weekend in May is the Bank Holiday weekend and there are loads of festivals to visit from Fleadh na gCuach in Kinvara, to the Joe Heaney Festival of Traditional Irish Singing in Carna.
+The first weekend in May is a Bank Holiday weekend and multiple festivals feature across the region, including Fleadh na gCuach in Kinvara and the Joe Heaney Festival of Traditional Irish Singing in Carna.

-From 2nd to 10th May 2025, Galway Theatre Festival takes place throughout the city with a vibrant programme of shows of all types performed by local and national practitioners (www.galwaytheatrefestival.com).
+From 1 to 10 May 2026, the Galway Theatre Festival will take place throughout the city with a vibrant programme of shows of all types performed by local and national theatre, circus, spectacle, and storytelling artists.

 Early Music Festival